cpldcpu/BitNetMCU/docs/documentation.md

 ## Verification of the Ansi-C Inference Engine vs. Python

-The exported data and the inference engine are compiled to DLL, which is then called from the python test script and compares the predictions image- by image.
+The exported data and the inference engine are compiled to DLL, which is then called from the python test script and compares the predictions image by image.

 The output is shown below.
 Curiously, the C inference engine is yet again slightly better than the Python implementation.
-There are still three (out of 10000) test images where both engine disagree.
+There are still three (out of 10000) test images where both engines disagree.
 I believe this is due to different rounding behavior of the two engines.
 I was already able to reduce this from a larger number by adding additional rounding to the ShiftNorm operation.

 ```
 Loading model...